About the DALE Foundation

 Ms. Brett earned DANB’s Certified Dental Assistant (CDA) certification in 2011.
 Additionally, she received a Bachelor of Science in dental hygiene from Old Dominion University (ODU) in Norfolk, Virginia.
 Ms. Brett also holds a certificate in dental assisting from ODU and an Associate of Science from Tidewater Community College in Portsmouth, Virginia.

-Opal Anderson, DISIPC, FAADOM, of Westerville, Ohio, is the Chief Operations Officer for Dental Acquisition Group.
+Opal Anderson, DISIPC, FAADOM, of Simpsonville, South Carolina, is the Chief Operating Officer for Dental Acquisition Group.
 Previously, she was a dental consultant with the Opal Group of Ohio, which she launched in 2010 to assist offices with transitions, compliance, training and more.
 She has approximately 20 years of experience in dental office management.

 From 2011–2017, she served as regional manager of Raiffe Dental in Ohio, a role she acquired after she spent time working with the practice as a consultant.
 In this position, she transitioned and grew seven dental practices.
 Ms. Anderson enjoys working with dentists and their staffs to transition dental practices to new owners and is very passionate about the dental field.